Capitalism and Slavery: Reception

 The book was published in the United States in 1944.
 Early American reviews by historians ranged from enthusiasm, with Henry Steele Commager, to expressed reservations from Elizabeth Donnan and Frank Tannenbaum.
 Ryden, writing in 2012 and relying on some citation analysis, spoke of three waves of interest in Capitalism and Slavery over the previous four decades and more, the first being associated with a largely critical review article of 1968 by Roger Anstey.
 The background was of consistent growth in attention.

 Writing in 1994 in A Dictionary of Nineteenth-Century World History, Tadman stated that:

 "A revised version of the Williams thesis (of economic and class self-interest leading to abolition) seems to have much explanatory power.
 Rising urban interests perceived slavery as unprofitable, backward, and a threat to liberal (and middle-class) values."

-Beckles in 2009 wrote of "the fundamental academic respect that Capitalism and Slavery enjoys within the Caribbean", after noting the "persistent and penetrative criticisms".
+Hilary Beckles wrote in 2004 of "the fundamental academic respect that Capitalism and Slavery enjoys within the Caribbean", after noting the "persistent and penetrative criticisms".
 Supporters cited were Sydney H. H. Carrington (1937–2018), an advocate of the decline thesis as originally stated, and Gordon Kenneth Lewis (1919–1991), whose view was that "it is testimony to the essential correctness of that thesis that the attempt of a later scholarship to impugn it has been unsuccessful."

+Billy Strachan, a leading Black civil rights activist and communist in Britain, credited the book with heavily influencing his world outlook.

-No major British publisher published the book until forty years after Williams's death, although he had sought to have it published; it had been refused on grounds including that it undermined the humanitarian motivation for Britain's Slavery Abolition Act of 1833.
+No major British publisher published the book until forty years after Williams's death, although he had sought to have it published; it had been refused on grounds including that it undermined the humanitarian motivation for Britain's Slavery Abolition Act 1833.
 Publisher Fredric Warburg, who published several provocative books in 1930s Britain, considered that suggesting that the slave trade and slavery were abolished for economic and not humanitarian reasons was "contrary to the British tradition—I would never publish such a book".
 In 1964 André Deutsch published it in Britain, it went through numerous reprintings to 1991, and was published in the first UK mass-market edition by Penguin Modern Classics in 2022, becoming a best-seller.